 50 clinical hours in diverse setting

+Disposition Concerns Assessment

-Disposition/Communication Concerns Assessments
+Communication Concerns Assessment

-edTPA edTPA
+Successful completion of the edTPA

 The PBA system ensures that candidates possess the knowledge, skills, performances, and dispositions requi- site for successful teaching careers.
 When Illinois State University recommends a candidate for teacher licensure, the entire university has participated in the preparation of that teacher.

 Teacher candidates will be required to attend a work- shop on this performance-based assessment early in their education program.
-At this workshop students will be pro- vided with the information required for them to thoroughly understand the requirements, and how to monitor their progress.
+At this workshop students will be pro- vided with the information necessary

+to understand the requirements, and how to monitor their progress.
 Failure to complete certain indicators at required times could delay progress in the intended major.
 Details regarding the performance-based system can be found at: Education.IllinoisState.edu/teacher_education/orientation/, the Teacher Education (PBA) Orientation Workshop website.

 The Council for Teacher Education reserves the right to modify performance assessment indicators in response to state and national accreditation mandates to reflect cur- rent practice in the teaching profession.
-Teacher candi- dates should consult their program advisors for specific requirements for their major.
+Teacher candi- dates should consult with their program advisors for specific requirements for their major on a regular basis.

 TEACHER EDUCATION PROGRAMS APPROVED BY THE ILLINOIS STATE EDUCATOR PREPARATION AND LICENSURE BOARD (ISEPLB)